flow-state-15/NotDiscord/README.md

 ### Add Friends

-Click on a users avatar so you can see the Add Friend button.
+Click on a user’s avatar so you can see the Add Friend button.
 They will be given the choice to accept from their friends list.

 ---